Does your portable air conditioner have a few issues that keep coming up regardless of how many times you think you have the problem resolved?

 All refrigerated air conditioners create condensation as the air is pulled across the cooling coils.
 That’s why there is a drain pan in the first place for the portable air conditioner.

-It the pan keeps the filling up with water, there is only a few things it could possibly be:
+If the pan keeps filling up with water, there are only a few things it could possibly be:

-2. Dry mode.
-Make sure that your unit is not on dry mode.
+b.
+Dry mode.
+Make sure that your unit is not in dry mode.
 Dry mode is specifically the dehumidification mode that extra humidity from the air.
 Sometimes the simplest answer is right in front of you.
 Maybe the thermostat has been changed to dry mode at some point and has gone unnoticed.

 3. Broken mister.
 Most portable ACs evaporate the condensate at a rate that it is able to expel out the window along with the exhaust heat.
-If you have a portable AC that at one point never filled up with water, but now fills up quickly, there is probably a broken flinger that is not doing its job and causing all the condensate to go into the pan instead of being flinged out the window.
+If you have a portable AC that at one point never filled up with water, but now fills up quickly, there is probably a broken flinger that is not doing its job.
+Causing all the condensate to fill up the pan instead of being flung out the window.